 With the replacement costs of most of the permanently installed systems above reaching over $5,000, most homeowners will wonder whether they should replace or repair their ACs.

 The answer depends on a few factors.
-First, we recommend calling an HVAC technician to come out and assess your problem.
-They can determine if a repair is possible or financially viable or if a total replacement will end up saving you more in the long run.
+First, I recommend calling an HVAC technician to come out and assess your problem.
+They can determine if a repair is possible or financially practical or if a total replacement will end up saving you more in the long run.

 Generally speaking, you can usually get away with an HVAC repair rather than a replacement if you have one of the following problems:

 In some cases, you can carry out regular maintenance yourself.
-You may just need to replace a part, and the price of AC capacitors and other parts is significantly lower than full AC replacement.
+You may just need to replace a part, and the price of AC capacitors and other parts is significantly lower than a full AC replacement.
 As the video below explains, keeping your outdoor condenser unit clear of any overgrowth and removing dust, dirt, and other debris from your condensate line are great ways to keep your AC up and running for longer.
-Routine maintenance like this can extend the life of your AC system and reduce your long-term repair costs:
+Perform routine maintenance like this to extend the life of your AC system and reduce your long-term repair costs:

-What’s Our Recommendation on When To Replace an AC Unit?
+So, When Should You Replace an AC Unit?

-In our experience, being proactive and replacing your AC at the end of its average lifespan — usually around 15 years — is a great way to avoid outages and maintain maximum efficiency.
-We also suggest replacing your AC if you notice your energy bills creeping up during the warmer months or if you notice you’re calling for HVAC maintenance more regularly.
+In my experience, being proactive and replacing your AC at the end of its average lifespan — usually around 15 years — is a great way to avoid outages and maintain maximum efficiency.
+I also recommend replacing your AC if you notice your energy bills creeping up during the warmer months or if you notice you’re calling for HVAC maintenance more regularly.

 FAQs About Replacing an AC Unit